Rafael Nadal to miss Italian Open as well due to hip injury

 MADRID – Rafael Nadal won’t be able to play the Italian Open either as he remains hampered by a nagging hip injury.

-“I’m sorry to announce that I won’t be able to be in Rome,” Nadal said in a Twitter post in Spanish on Friday.
+“I’m sorry to announce that I won’t be able to be in Rome,” Nadal said in a Twitter post in Spanish.
 “You all know how much it hurts me to miss another one of the tournaments that has a place in my career as a professional and a person as well as for the support my Italian fans show me.”

 Nadal has won the Italian Open a record 10 times.